tpacun/code_challenges/README.md

 ## Optimizations

 After solving a problem, I'll always browse the other solutions that have been submitted.
-If I notice something an interesting alternative answer that approaches the problem in a different way, I'll open an issue on that solution so I can come back, review the problem, and try solving in a more efficient or logical manner.
+If I notice an interesting alternative answer that approaches the problem in a different way, I'll open an issue on that solution so I can come back, review the problem, and try solving in a more efficient or logical manner.

 **Issues page:** https://github.com/tpacun/code_challenges/issues